 The demand for professionals in the tech field has been on the rise and will continue to grow in line with the Fourth Industrial Revolution (IR 4.0).
-As automation increases, people say that most traditional jobs will be automated.
-While this news may be worrying for some, its only good news for those pursuing a path in Computer Science and IT.
+As automation increases, it is said that most traditional jobs will be automated.
+While this news may be worrying for some, it's only good news for those pursuing a path in Computer Science and IT.

 In this guide we'll cover everything you need to know about choosing and applying to a course in Computer Science or IT in Malaysia.

-But first, let's talk about the one question we often get asked: How are these courses different?
+But first, let's address the one question everyone has in mind: How are the courses different?

 - Computer Science is a study of how computers work, mostly from the theoretical and mathematical perspective.
-This course include four major areas of computing: theory, algorithms, programming languages, and architecture.
-You should choose Computer Science if you like math and logic.
+This course includes four major areas of computing: theory, algorithms, programming languages, and architecture.

 The good news is that all four courses teach fundamentals of programming and computer science, so you can choose any one to get into a career in technology.